-Detention-A teacher, principal, or designee may detain a pupil after school for correction or a violation, including tardiness to class.
-Any pupil who is told by a teacher to report after school and who, for any reason cannot report, must first clear the absence with the teacher, principal, or designated representative.
+Detention- A principal or designee may detain a pupil before or after school for correction or a violation, including tardiness to class.
+Any pupil who is told by a principal or designee to report before or after school and who, for any reason cannot report, must first clear the absence with the principal or designated representative.